-Note, glyphosate had not been chemically analyzed for as part of the soil sampling portion of the inspection program (nor for any of the DATCP groundwater sampling programs except for soil samples in the spills program).
-Prior, BLS had not established acceptable protocols for glyphosate testing in the differing media.
+Note, glyphosate had not been chemically analyzed for as part of the inspection program's soil sampling.
 Based on chemical composition, it was not anticipated that glyphosate has the ability to detrimentally affect groundwater quality.
-However, with the apparent wide-spread use, DATCP requested BLS to develop an acceptable protocol and method to reliable determine for the presence and concentration of glyphosate, AMPA metabolite and glufosinate ammonium starting with groundwater samples.
-In 2019, a pilot testing program will be implemented to determine the validity of testing for glyphosate.
-If determined to be successful, likely in 2020, the soil sampling associated with the atrazine illegal-use inspections program would also include glyphosate, AMPA metabolite and glufosinate ammonium analysis.
+However, with the apparent wide-spread use, DATCP requested BLS to develop an acceptable protocol and method to reliably determine for the presence and concentration of glyphosate, AMPA metabolite and glufosinate ammonium starting with groundwater samples.
+In 2019, a successful pilot testing program was implemented to determine the validity of testing for glyphosate in water.
+If laboratory capacity is available, the 2020 soil sampling associated with the atrazine illegal-use inspections program will also include glyphosate, AMPA metabolite and glufosinate ammonium analysis.